BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Here comes the fun part, when you have more than one option for a particular room type you have to use the same room for the next set of pricing in the loop.
 Let me explain to you with the picture.

-Here we have three pricing for one room type.
+Here we have three prices for one room type.
 So, when for loop iterates value of the rooms variable will be None.
 You can see it by printing it.
 So, we will use the old value of rooms until we receive a new value.
 I hope you got my point.

 if(rooms is not None):